saucelabs/sauce-docs/docs/error-reporting/advanced/platform-overview.md

 - Workflow integrations that integrate the rich dataset captured into workflow tools like Slack and JIRA.
 - Web and Terminal interfaces to visualize and analyze the captured data.

-Below is a simple architectural diagram of the Backtrace Platform:
+Below is the architectural diagram of the Backtrace Platform:

 <img src={useBaseUrl('/img/error-reporting/5e601cbae53c6.png')} alt="Backtrace architectural diagram" width="700"/>